mia-platform/console-mcp-server/docs/30_examples.md

 # Examples

-Here you can see some propmts that you can ask to the `mcp-server`.
+Here you can see some prompts that you can ask to the `mcp-server`.
 Remember to change the values inside the curly braces `{}` with your specific information.

 ## Project Creation